Firecracker: Sweden

 Only rocket-type fireworks and small firecrackers are currently allowed in Sweden.
 The ban of firecrackers was effectuated by the EU Parliament and Swedish government effective 1 December 2001, but in 2006 the EU Parliament changed the laws, allowing smaller types of firecrackers.
 By 2008, the law had to be in effect in all EU member countries, including Sweden.

 Taiwan

 Firecrackers have been banned in urban areas of Taiwan since 2008, but are still allowed in rural areas.

 United Kingdom

 In 1997, firecrackers became illegal, but most other consumer fireworks are legal.

 United States

+According to Reader's Digest, as of June 2023 firecrackers are legal in every US state besides Massachusetts, though the exact types allowed vary.

 In 2007, New York City lifted its decade-old ban on firecrackers, allowing a display of 300,000 firecrackers to be set off in Chinatown's Chatham Square.
 Under the supervision of the fire and police departments, Los Angeles regularly lights firecrackers every New Year's Eve, mostly at temples and the shrines of benevolent associations.
 The San Francisco Chinese New Year Parade, the largest outside China, is accompanied by numerous firecrackers, both officially sanctioned and illicit.